Frequently Asked Questions

-Questions about the Automotive Program
+Questions about the Automotive Technology Program

 Do points and/or prior convictions affect my employability in this field?

 To work at most dealerships or automotive shops, students are required to have a valid driver's license.
 Those dealerships/shops insure their employees through various insurance companies which may have different requirements unique to that employer.
-Most employers require a license with less than four points; some may require no points.
+Most employers require a license with less than four points; some may require zero points.
 Generally, employers look at the type of past infractions more than the number of points.
 For example, if a student has had a DUI (OMVI) or a felony conviction at any time in the past, the employer’s insurance company may not approve hiring the student.

 Where is the program located?